CCALK-work/CCALK/readme.md

 (when) CVA6 Cache Associativity Leaks the Key - Codes related to the paper

 ## About the attack
 This attack is a covert channel based on a Prime & Probe method.
-It works on the [**CVA6 heart**](https://github.com/openhwgroup/cva6), an open-source CPU that implement a RISC-V architecture. présentation attaque
+It works on [**CVA6**](https://github.com/openhwgroup/cva6), an open-source CPU that implement a RISC-V architecture. présentation attaque